Menu

 It’s worth checking these especially if you are tired a lot, have hair loss, bruise easily, get fatigued easily etc.

-If you’re wondering what vitamins to consider supplementing, have a read here.
+If you’re wondering which vitamins to consider supplementing, have a read here.
 However, it is advised not to supplement anything until you’ve confirmed you are low or deficient through testing.

 Your Hashimoto’s isn’t Addressed